 Why Having a Lot of LinkedIn Connections Is a Good Thing

 If you’re having trouble deciding what to do, think of it this way.
 The more people you’re connected with, the wider you’ve cast your net for opportunities, the more people you’re staying top-of-mind with . . . thus the more likely more good-fit opportunities will come your way.

-And, once you reach the 500+ connections mark, your profile ranks higher in search results, making you more visible and findable.
+And, once you reach the 500+ connections mark, LinkedIn says your profile will rank higher in search results, making you more visible and findable.

 Why a Minimal, Anemic LinkedIn Profile Can Actually Hurt Your Executive Job Search

 When people assessing you go to your profile, they won’t find enough of the kind of information they need to make the decision, and may not be willing to take the risk to funnel you into the interviewing process.